chumptoro/online_store/README.md

 This project is an attempt to build a modern online store backend and frontend using the popular NextJS and GraphQL frameworks.

-Status: basic CRUDs can be performed and chnages are visible in the frontend
+Status: basic CRUDs can be performed and changes are visible in the frontend

+Credit: CSS styling and directory structure is based on https://github.com/wesbos/Advanced-React/